Walking Strong in Two Worlds – Developing Our Future Leaders

 The Learning on Country Program is delivered with a key focus on the senior secondary student cohort.
 The teaching and learning programs are developed collaboratively between school and Ranger staff, with a focus on field-based activity, drawing on traditional and western knowledge systems.
 Activities include a wide range of Ranger groups' projects and responsibilities around land and sea management and are modelled by cultural knowledge as directed by Traditional Owners.

-The fifteen participating schools across the Top End are:
+The fourteen participating schools across the Top End are:

 Program Objectives